Bentechy66/discord-db/SPEC.md

 }
 ```
 Methods:
  - `record.update_field("field_name", "new_field_value")`: Updates the specified field and sets it to the new value.
-Returns the new Record instance for call chaining
+Returns the new Record instance for call chaining.
+ - `record.delete()`: Deletes the Record Permanently.

 ### Table
 `classes.table`